 Within about 5 years of founding the winery, production was around 8,000 cases a year.
 It has grown significantly since their early days; today total production is around 60,000 cases annually – with some distribution internationally including Sweden and Japan.
 And refreshingly, Frog’s Leap bottles a number of their wines in half bottles with select bottlings available at certain retail outlets in Napa Valley including at Oakville Grocery.

 Check out one of the more unique websites in the valley.
-For more information, to schedule a visit or to join their wine club, visit: www.frogsleap.com
+For more information, to purchase wine, to schedule a visit or to join their wine club, visit: www.frogsleap.com

 Hospitality House